calumgrant/fei-parser/docs/worklist.md

 - Different token or node types specify what to store

+- Parser implementation plan

+1. Implement closure
+2. Implement shifts<> to get all tokens that can be shifted in a state
+3. Implement

+- Optimize code for `rule<X, token<X, ...>>` to avoid the unnecessary reduce

+- Tests for Java Text blocks

 - Remember to reserve space in vectors, e.g. for the parse tree